-In these cases, in view of the application of SDD as explained above, there would be no need to identify and verify any of the collective investment schemes' underlying investors, being the collective investment schemes' customers.
-By way of example, when a collective investment scheme that meets the conditions for the application of SDD is established as a trust, the subject person could opt not to identify the trust's beneficiaries.
+Where the customer is a collective investment scheme and the said scheme meets all of the conditions set out above, the subject person is able to exercise SDD in relation thereto.
+This means that the subject person servicing the collective investment scheme would not need to identify and verify the identity of any of the underlying investors, being the customers of the collective investment scheme.
+By way of example, when a collective investment scheme is established as a trust, the subject person could opt not to identify the trust's beneficiaries.